-- Operating grants and contributions increased by \$1.2 million or 7.3 percent.
-This is due to a \$0.4 million increase in Food Service grants, and a \$0.8 million increase in grant revenues to support general instruction. - The City appropriation increased 3.3 percent to \$202.8 million.
-The total increase of \$6.5 million includes an increase in the City's general appropriation of \$7.0 million (to a total of \$198.8 million) and a decrease in the capital projects revenue of \$0.5 million (to a total of \$4.0 million). - State Aid increased 7.7 percent to \$38.8 million, primarily due to increased sales tax and basic aid revenues of approximately \$1.1 million and medicaid revenues of \$1.0 million. - Other local funds decreased by \$0.4 million or 52.0 percent due to a reduction in federal grant indirect cost recoveries, associated with decreased federal grant spending and a reduction in the State approved recovery rate. - The total expenses for governmental activities increased by \$9.2 million in FY 2016.
-The increase was primarily affected by the following: - General Instructional expenditures increased overall by \$6.6 million, or 3.7 percent, primarily due to increases in personnel and instructional costs associated with growth in overall enrollment and the number of students with additional needs, such as English language learning and special education.
-The growth in general instructional expenditures reflects the continued realignment of our operating budget to dedicate more resources towards classroom instruction. - Plant operations expenditures increased by \$0.9 million, or 5.0 percent, due to increased building lease costs, costs for maintenance of ACPS facilities and utilities. - Pupil Transportation expenditures increased by \$1.3 million, or 13.9 percent.
-Significant changes included increases in labor and benefits costs, public carriers, and vehicle maintenance, all associated with the additional transportation requirements of increased student enrollment. - Administration expenses increased by \$1.4 million or 8.4 percent.
+- Operating grants and contributions increased by \$2.3 million or 12.3 percent.
+This is due to a \$0.7 million increase in Food Service grants, and a \$1.6 million increase in grant revenues supporting general instruction. - The City appropriation increased 11.1 percent to \$225.3 million.
+The total increase of \$22.5 million includes an increase in the City's general appropriation of \$5.2 million (to a total of \$204.0 million) and an increase in capital projects revenue of \$17.3 million (to a total of \$21.3 million). - State Aid increased 4.1 percent to \$40.4 million, primarily due to increased sales tax and basic aid revenues of approximately \$1.7 million. - The total expenses for governmental activities increased by \$33.3 million in FY 2017.
+The increase was primarily affected by the following: - General Instructional expenditures increased overall by \$24.6 million, or 13.3 percent, primarily due to increases in personnel and instructional costs associated with growth in overall enrollment and the number of students with additional needs, such as English language learning and special education.
+Approximately, 83 additional full-time equivalent (FTEs) were added during FY 2017.
+The growth in general instructional expenditures reflects the continued realignment of our operating budget to dedicate more resources towards classroom instruction. - Plant operations expenditures increased by \$4.1 million, or 18.9 percent, due to increased building lease costs, costs for maintenance of ACPS facilities and utilities. - Administration expenses increased by \$2.4 million or 13.3 percent primarily due to increased costs of capitalized lease for office equipment.